thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 Our MVP will be the combination of the following aspects of our Functional requirements:

-1. Menu homepage allowing access to several options
+1. Access Menu Homepage
-   - Button to view your portfolio
+   - Browse workshop
-   - Buttons for each type of Pixel Art
+     - Browse Art
-     - Draw on a clear grid
+     - Browse Templates
    - Draw on a template
-   - Options tab for UI/UX
+   - Configure UI/UX Options
+   - View your portfolio
+2. Browser Workshop (Extended Description)
+   - Scroll through popular posts
-3. Ability to draw on grid/template
+3. Draw on grid/template (Extended Description)
-   - 16 base colors to choose from on the left
+   - Choose from 16 base colors
-   - Resizable x by x grid on right
+   - Resize Grid
-   - Tab for grid options, including resizing
+   - Load new grid
-   - button for saving the grid
+   - Save the current grid
-   - button for loading new templates
-   - Menu option to switch back
-5. Ability to save a portfolio of projects
+4. Edit a portfolio of projects
    - Save Project
+   - Copy Project
-   - Delete Project
+   - Delete project
-4. Ability to control UI/UX
+5. Configure UI/UX
-   - SFX variability
+   - Configure SFX

 In normal English, we want to implement a homepage with 4 main buttons, one for a clear grid, one for a template, one for a portfolio, and one for options.
 The clear grid and the template will be functionally the same, just with different canvases to draw on.
 On our drawing page, we will have 16 colors on to choose from and a resizable grid to draw on.
 We will have a tab for grif options including resizing, a button for loading new templates, and a button for saving the artwork.
 Next, we will have a portfolio visible where you can view your saved artwork.
 Lastly, we will have a settings tab, which will allow the user to affect SFX, by turning sound or music lower or higher.
 These function requirements seem most important to implement for us to consider our product as a Pixel Art game.